soham-malhotra/DD2360_Project/README.md

-# DD2360
+# DD2360 Applied GPU Programming
-Applied GPU Programming
+TBD

 # How to run on Colab